- Sample Itinerary

-Canyonlands River Guide, Belknap (waterproof) $19.95
+Canyonlands River Guide Belknap (waterproof)………………………………… $19.95

-Canyonlands Country, Donald L. Baars $15.95
+Canyonlands Country Donald L. Baars……………………………………………. $15.95

-The Educated Outlaw, Harvey Lay Murdock (Grandson) $10.95
+The Educated Outlaw Harvey Lay Murdock (Grandson)…………………….. $10.95

-These books can be ordered online at our e-store, or by sending the appropriate amount listed above plus $4.95 shipping and handling for the first book, and an additional $2.00 for each book thereafter to Holiday River Expeditions, 544 East 3900 South, SLC UT 84107.
-This is available within the U.S. If outside the U.S. additional shipping and handling charges will be added.
+These books can be ordered on line at www.bikeraft.com, or by sending the appropriate amount listed above plus $5.60 priority shipping to Holiday River Expeditions, 544 East 3900 South, SLC, UT 84107.
+This is available within the U.S. only.
+If outside the U.S. additional shipping and handling charges will be added.
 You can call 801-266-2087 for rates.
 These books can also be purchased at our headquarters in Green River.

 Lodging before and after your trip can be booked at one of six locations:

-River Terrace Inn 435‑564‑3401 (locally owned, pool, hot tub, full breakfast, riverside rooms available) www.river-terrace.com
+River Terrace Inn 435‑564‑3401 (locally owned, pool, hot tub, full breakfast, riverside rooms available) *10% discount

 Comfort Inn 435‑564‑3300 (inside pool, hot tub, continental breakfast – in front of our headquarters) *10% discount

-Holiday Inn Express 435-564-4439 (inside pool, hot tub, continental breakfast – west of our headquarters) www.hiexpress.com
+Holiday Inn Express 435-564-4439 (inside pool, hot tub, continental breakfast – west of our headquarters)

-Super 8 435-564-8888 (inside pool, hot tub, refrigerator, microwave) www.super8.com
+Super 8 435-564-8888 (inside pool, hot tub, refrigerator, microwave)

-Motel 6 435‑564‑3436 (pool, kids free, lower rates) www.motel6.com
+Motel 6 435‑564‑3436 (pool, kids free, lower rates)

 Sleepy Hollow 435-564-8189 (clean with lower rates)

-BE SURE TO MAKE ADVANCE RESERVATIONS!!
+BE SURE TO MAKE ADVANCE RESERVATIONS!

-There are two campgrounds in Green River: the Green River State Park (no pool, lower rates and may have mosquitos – call 435-564-3633 to make reservations), and the KOA Campground (435-564-8195 – across from our headquarters).
+If you are camping out, there are two campgrounds in Green River: the Green River State Park (no pool, lower rates and may have mosquitos – call 435-564-3633 to make reservations), and the KOA Campground (435-564-8195 – across from our headquarters).